-SNC-Lavalin's Revolving Facility bears interest at a variable rate which exposes the Company to interest rate risk.
+AtkinsRéalis' Revolving Facility bears interest at a variable rate, which exposes the Company to interest rate risk.

-SNC-Lavalin's Series 4 Debentures, Series 6 Debentures and Series 7 Debentures bear interest at a fixed rate and are measured at amortized cost; therefore, the Company's net income is not exposed to a change in interest rates on these financial liabilities.
+AtkinsRéalis' Series 6 Debentures and Series 7 Debentures bear interest at a fixed rate and are measured at amortized cost; therefore, the Company's net income is not exposed to a change in interest rates on these financial liabilities.

-SNC-Lavalin's Term Loan bears interest at a variable rate which exposes the Company to interest rate risk, which was reduced in 2022 due to the hedging by the Company of a portion of its Term Loan (see below).
+AtkinsRéalis' Term Loan bears interest at a variable rate which exposes the Company to interest rate risk, which was reduced in 2023 and 2022 due to the hedging by the Company of a portion of its Term Loan (see below).

-SNC-Lavalin's Series 3 Debentures bore interest at a variable rate which exposed the Company to interest rate risk until the repayment of these debentures in March 2021.
+AtkinsRéalis' Series 4 Debentures bore interest at a variable rate, which exposed the Company to interest rate risk until the repayment in full of these debentures in March 2023.